 - $25,000 boat loan

 Here is the total net worth based on the above figures $410,500 – $455,000 = -$44,500.
 This means that based on the numbers above there is $44,500 more debt than assets.

 What is your net worth?

 Make sure to write this down in your notebook or binder and document the date.
 It’s important to add dates.
 It helps you keep track and see your accomplishments.

 The goal here is to get your debt paid down and increase your net worth.

 Create a budget.
 No matter how much money you make, you need a budget!
-I wrote an in-depth post about how to create a good budget.
+Read this in-depth post about how to create a budget.
 Our monthly budget is my guide.
 If I didn’t have my budget in place then I would be right back in credit card debt.

 Learn how to save money.
 When I ditched the credit cards, I had a really good idea of how much money we actually had.
 It made me a little sad to see how little we had.
 This motivated me to learn how to save money.

 When I say “save money”, I’m not talking about being cheap.
 It is possible to get nice things for the fraction of the price you are used to paying.
 Learning to live on one income with a family of 5 started out as a challenge.
 Thankfully, I made a commitment to learning how to save money so I could make our money stretch further.

 I’ve compiled a list of the best ways to save money to give you a good start.